jberry93/koffee/presentation.md

 I chose this color scheme since I want the audience to focus more on the function rather than the form.
 A clean and modern look was my goal for this website

+I chose the Roboto font because I wanted the website to look clean and modern and also to feel familiar being that Roboto is the font used for Android

+The layout of my website is focused on the product of delivering coffee.
+The landing page draws attention to the order button which is exactly where I want the user to go.
+Each page serves their primary function which is to tell you more about how the service works

+My code layout seems pretty straightforward.
+I made sure to separate my HTML, CSS, and Javascript files into their respective directories for easier navigation.
+I prefer it this way since embedding CSS and/or Javascript into the HTML file may seem convenient but I would rather be working on just HTML in a HTML file and CSS in a CSS file.
+Separating all these components makes working on them easier